cirosantilli/linux-cheat/net/apache.md

 Part of the very default mime_module

-Determines filetypes and sets default actions accordingly
+Determines file types and sets default actions accordingly

 Example:

     Action add-footer /cgi-bin/footer.pl
     AddHandler add-footer .html

-- Action: defines a handler called add-footer
+- `Action`: defines a handler called add-footer
-- AddHandler: uses the handler called add-footer for all html files
+- `AddHandler`: uses the handler called add-footer for all html files

 Handlers can be defined in modules